There's a lot of he said, she said going around about breast implants.

 Surgery involves some trauma to your nerves and some of them may not recover.
 When you come round from surgery (and for weeks after) it is perfectly normal to have total nipple numbness.

-The bigger the implants the higher the chance of temporary loss of sensation.
+The bigger the breast implants the higher the chance of temporary loss of sensation.
 Nerves in your chest will be stretched by your implants.
 As your body gets used to the implants and the swelling goes down you will regain sensation.

 So, again, this one is a partial truth.